AmirMustafa/manchestor-city/README.md

 # Manchestor-City

-This is a sports based web application for match-tracker.
-Firebase's authentication, database, storage and hosting is used and React JS is used in frontend.
+Manchestor City is a sports based Single Page Web application.
+This project was developed for matches and teams management.

-For the animation react-move and react-reveal is used.
-Proper private and public routes is developed using firebase auth.
-An administrator panel for keeping track of the players, team won, lost, draw or not yet played.
+It is developed in React JS and Firebase.
+For the animation React Move and React Reveal is used.
 Reusable components are used for optimized code.
+Public and private routes, Form validation, Higher Order Components are used in this web application.

 ## Installation
 1. Clone the React App